Shrimp Linguine

 I keep an assortment of herbs in my garden and have tried many of them, and most fresh herbs are well suited for giving the pasta brightness.
 You can add basil, chives, oregano, parsley, and more!

-Also, begin cooking your pasta according to box instructions, so it’s ready to toss when the shrimp is done cooking.
+Also, begin cooking your pasta in a large pot of boiling water according to box instructions, so it’s ready to toss when the shrimp is done cooking.
+Make sure not to overcook it, so that the pasta ends up al dente instead of mushy.

-Next, melt butter in a skillet and add red chili flakes:
+Next, melt butter in a large skillet over medium-high heat and add crushed red chili flakes:

-You can certainly use olive oil instead, if you prefer.
+You can also use olive oil instead here, if you prefer.

-Add the shrimp to the pan and cook them nearly through, which only takes about 2 minutes:
+Add the shrimp to the pan and cook them nearly through, until the shrimp turn pink, which only takes about 2 minutes of cooking time:

 Shrimp and garlic are great friends when it comes to flavor affinities.